-Of course, a majority of these mammograms turn out to be benign breast things.
-There is no doubt that an abnormal mammogram and subsequent call back mammogram can cause increased anxiety for women for an extended period of time, even after the second mammogram (or biopsy) is confirmed to be not cancer.
+Of course, the majority of these mammograms turn out to be benign breast conditions.
+There is no doubt that an abnormal mammogram and subsequent call back mammogram can cause an increase in anxiety for women for a long period of time.
+Indeed, this anxiety can continue even after the second mammogram (or biopsy) is proven to be benign, or not cancer.

-Short term follow-up mammography has long been advocated as a reasonable approach in the management of non-palpable breast lesions detected on a breast cancer screening mammogram, and in particular for those breast lesions which appear ‘likely benign’ due to their imaging characteristics.
+Radiologists advocate short term follow-up mammography as a reasonable approach in the management of non-palpable breast lesions that are present on a screening mammogram.
+In particular, short term follow-up is useful for breast lesions that appear ‘likely benign‘ due to their imaging characteristics.

 The ‘thresholds’ for requesting follow-up imaging, or biopsy can be difficult to gauge

-It can be a challenge to find reasonable and balanced cutoff points in deciding first whether a 6 month follow-up diagnostic mammogram is even warranted, and secondly whether or not a biopsy should be used instead.
+It can be a challenge for radiologists to find a reasonable cutoff point in deciding whether a 6 month follow-up diagnostic mammogram is necessary.
+Secondly specialists must decide whether a biopsy is more appropriate, or not.

-Generally speaking, if the first screening mammography results are interpreted as ‘highly suggestive of malignancy’, then a core-needle biopsy should probably be the next step.
+Generally speaking, if the first screening mammography results are ‘highly suggestive of malignancy‘, then a core-needle biopsy should probably be the next step.

-When the initial mammogram reveals an abnormality that is interpreted as ‘probably benign’, then additional imaging is generally required in order to decide whether to biopsy or not.
+When the initial mammogram reveals an abnormality that is ‘probably benign’, then additional imaging is generally useful to help to decide whether to biopsy or not.

-Specifically, the radiologist will want to determine whether the lesion is a solid mass or more of a cyst, and will also probably want to take a closer look at the margins.
+Specifically, the radiologist will want to determine whether the lesion is a solid mass or a cyst.
+In addition, the radiologist will also want to take a closer look at the margins.
 If all indications of the second imaging studies are for a benign or likely benign lesion, then subsequent follow up imaging studies in about 6 months is probably a reasonable approach, without the necessity of a biopsy.

 Over 90% of screening mammograms do not require follow-up ‘diagnostic’ imaging